Balance of Terror: Plot

 The USS Enterprise, under the command of Captain Kirk, is investigating a loss of communications with a line of Earth outposts near the Romulan Neutral Zone, formed under the terms of the peace treaty that ended the Earth–Romulan War a century earlier.
 Because there were no visual communications at that time, the two races have never seen each other.

 While Kirk officiates at the wedding of Lieutenant Tomlinson and Ensign Martine, Outpost 4 comes under attack.
 The Enterprise races to Outpost 4's aid and contacts the base commander, Hansen, who reveals he is the only survivor of an attack by an unknown enemy.
 As they speak, the enemy ship reappears, fires, and disappears.

 Though sheltered under a mile of iron on an asteroid, the outpost is destroyed, and Hansen killed.

 The ship's sensors locate the attacker, which remains invisible.
 Kirk surmises that the attacker is equipped with a cloaking device.
-A coded message from the intruder provides a view through one of its internal cameras, revealing humanoids with an appearance like Vulcans.
-Lieutenant Stiles, the navigator, a descendant of a service family that lost several members in the Earth–Romulan War, begins to question the loyalty of the Enterprises first officer, Mr. Spock.
+A coded message from the intruder provides a view through one of its internal cameras, revealing that the never-before-seen Romulans are humanoids similar in appearance to Vulcans.
+Lieutenant Stiles, the navigator, a descendant of a service family that lost several members in the Earth–Romulan War, begins to question the loyalty of the Enterprises half-Vulcan first officer, Mr. Spock.

 During a discussion of the Romulan ship's capabilities, Stiles suggests the Enterprise attack before it can reach the Neutral Zone.
 Spock agrees; he reasons that if the Romulans are in fact an offshoot of the Vulcan species and have retained the martial philosophy of the Vulcans' ancient past, they would surely take advantage of any perceived weakness.